The Marilyn M. and William Kelly Simpson Library

-A unique feature of the Simpson Library is the Photostat collection of important Arabic manuscripts that are held in various Middle East Libraries.
+A unique feature of the Simpson Library is the photocopied collection of select Arabic manuscripts that are held in various Middle East Libraries.
 Acquired by scholars working in Cairo and throughout the Middle East over the past eighty years, the collection includes many works by the Arabic philosopher Avicenna and members of his school.
 These works have been photocopied for public use; the originals are preserved in acid-free paper.